 Although completing this field may sound simple, there are few points to bear in mind to ensure an eligible application is submitted, and to avoid delays with the vetting procedure.
-Perhaps the most important thing to consider, is that the ‘position applied for’ field should reflect the aspect of their job which entitles a person to a DBS check rather than just their specific job title within normal duties.
+Perhaps the most important thing to consider is that the ‘position applied for’ field should reflect the aspect of their job which entitles a person to a DBS check rather than just their specific job title.

-For instance, a manager in a care home, who is as part of their role, overseeing those who provide care, would be eligible for a DBS check based on this aspect of their job.
+For instance a manager in a care home who is, as part of their role, overseeing those who provide care, would be eligible for a DBS check based on this aspect of their job.
 Consequently, the ‘position applied for’ should not purely state ‘Manager’ but should reflect their eligibility for a DBS check itself by stating ‘Care Home Manager’.

 In addition, many individuals will be entitled to a DBS check based on where they are working rather than the job itself.
 This is particularly relevant for sub-contractors who are applying for DBS checks.